Advertising’s most prominent Black executive says empty gestures aren’t going to cut it

 FC: Should there be more pressure to commit coming from the brands themselves?

-Stoute: Good question.
+SS: Good question.
 The brands aren’t committed.
 The agencies aren’t committed.
 And thus the ecosystem isn’t committed.
 It’s never been.

 FC: To Joe Consumer reading this, who regularly sees Black people in commercials of all types, what does that commitment you’re talking about look like?

-Stoute: The outcry for equality, the headwinds against that is the first time someone sees something like, ‘Oh, Obama was president—that means it’s fine now.’
+SS: The outcry for equality, the headwinds against that is the first time someone sees something like, “Oh, Obama was president—that means it’s fine now.”
 Or, ‘I see Black shows on TV, that means it’s fine now.’

 You’re talking about a systemic problem that starts in neighborhoods, and in education.
 You’re talking about bias.
 I’ve come to the conclusion, unfortunately, that white people think bias and racism are two different things.
 Racism is the dark word.
 But bias actually has the same ingredients.

 Seeing somebody move forward a bit has nothing at all to do with the truth behind the length of the marathon that needs to be run to get things equal.
-Michael Che has this bit where he says we can’t agree on anything, even with Black Lives Matter (and All Lives Matter), we’re negotiating the word matter.
+Michael Che has this bit where he says we can’t agree on anything, even with Black Lives Matter (and All Lives Matter), we’re negotiating the word “matter.”
 When you see these bumps, these spikes, and these one-offs, you have to think about the thousands and thousands of images, and how advertising and media is directed.
-When you see 10% of it with African-American actors, how can you look at that and say, everything is fine?
+When you see 10% of it with African American actors, how can you look at that and say, everything is fine?

 Like I wrote in the letter, if you don’t see yourself in the problem, you’ll never be a part of the solution.